Stochastic Calculus as Operator Factorization An Operator-Covariant Derivative and Unified Representation: Introduction

 \section{Introduction}

-Two canonical themes run through modern stochastic analysis: stochastic integral representations (martingale representation / Clark--Ocone) and change-of-variables formulas (It\^o and its functional extensions).
+Two central themes run through modern stochastic analysis: stochastic integral representations (martingale representation, Clark--Ocone) and change-of-variables formulas (It\^o and its functional extensions).
 Although often developed as separate frameworks, both express a common algebraic structure that can be written as a single operator factorization:

-valid for $F$ in the natural domain (square-integrable, $\mathcal{F}_T$-measurable) when the driving process has the representation property.
-Here $\Id$ is the identity, $\E$ is expectation, $D$ is a stochastic derivative, $\Pi$ is orthogonal projection onto predictable integrands, and $\delta$ is the stochastic integral (divergence) operator.
-The factorization decomposes fluctuations from the mean into three canonical operations: differentiation, predictable projection, and integration.
+valid for $F$ in the natural domain (square-integrable, $\mathcal{F}_T^X$-measurable) when the driving process has the representation property.
+Here $\Id$ is the identity, $\E$ is expectation, $D_X$ is a stochastic derivative, $\Pi_X$ is orthogonal projection onto predictable integrands, and $\delta_X$ is the stochastic integral (divergence) operator.

-This paper develops the viewpoint that \emph{stochastic calculus is operator factorization}.
-The key insight is that the correct stochastic derivative should be defined as the adjoint of the stochastic integral in the energy space of the driving process.
-For a square-integrable process $X$ with stochastic integral $\delta_X: \mathcal{H}_X \to \Lp{2}(\Omega)$, we define the \emph{operator--covariant derivative} $D_X := \delta_X^*$ via Riesz representation, and the \emph{predictable projection} $\Pi_X$ as orthogonal projection onto predictable processes in $\mathcal{H}_X$.
-This yields the unified Clark--Ocone representation
+This paper develops the viewpoint that a significant part of stochastic calculus can be organized as operator factorization.
+The key construction is to define the stochastic derivative as the adjoint of the stochastic integral in the energy space of the driving process.
+For a square-integrable process~$X$ with bounded stochastic integral $\delta_X \colon \mathcal{H}_X \to L^2(\Omega)$, we set